 Tips for writing Perfect Essays

 - Introductions need to be of such a length that they don’t take over but they do paint a picture.
 This is nothing new, but I think that some students fall into the trap of not addressing the essay at hand or the context.
 I have asked my students to ensure they include the date of composition, line of argument and a clear statement of intention and….

 - Wider Listening in the introduction.
 I have read a couple of high mark essays and they have all included Wider Listening in the introduction.
 This was a new revelation to me and I am already finding that it is really helping my students.
 Not only does it thoroughly embed Wider Listening in the essay, but it also help students to focus:

-“In this essay I am going to consider how Hermann used Melody, Harmony & Instrumentation to create a sense of horror in his music.
+In this essay I am going to consider how Hermann used Melody, Harmony & Instrumentation to create a sense of horror in his music.
 In order to support this argument I am going to also consider the music from Vertigo and the music of Hans Zimmer & Danny Elfman.”

 - One phrase that I picked up from the June 2018 Edexcel mark scheme was “explanation of the effect of the element”.
 I thought this was an interesting phrase that maybe I had missed in the past.
-Actually explaining how the effect of an element on the music is quite a good angle to take and I think it is a really helpful teaching approaching.
+Explaining the effect of an element is quite a good angle to take and a helpful teaching approaching.
 I have subsequently given students a list of key terms from a set work and asked them to discuss what effect they have.
 What effect does a entirely string dominated orchestra have?
 What effect does a prepared piano have?
-Not only is this a great way of teaching the set works but it is a useful thought process for the essay.
+This a great way of teaching the set works and a useful thought process for the essay.